ajs/perl6-Math-Sequences/README.md

     use Math::Sequences::Integer :support;

 * `$a choose $b`
-  The choose and ichoose (for integer-only results) infix operators return the binomial coefficient on the inputs.
+  (binomial) The choose and ichoose (for integer-only results) infix operators return the binomial coefficient on the inputs.
 * `binpart($n)`
   The binary partitions of n.
+* `Entringer($n, $k)`
+   Alternating permutation (or zigzag permutation) of the set 1 through n, taken k at a time, where each is an arrangement that is alternately greater or less than the preceding.
+* `Eulers-number($terms)`
+   Returns digits of e to terms places after the decimal as a FatRat.
 * `factorial($n)`
   The factorial of n.
 * `factors($n, :%map)`